Locations:

 What is holoprosencephaly (HPE)?

-Holoprosencephaly (HPE), pronounced “hah-low-prah-sen-SEH-fuh-lee,” is a birth defect (congenital condition) that causes a developing baby’s brain to not properly separate into the right and left hemispheres (halves).
-HPE can also affect the development of an unborn baby’s head and face.
+Holoprosencephaly (HPE), pronounced “hah-low-prah-sen-SEH-fuh-lee,” is a birth defect (congenital condition) that causes a developing fetus's brain to not properly separate into the right and left hemispheres (halves).
+HPE can also affect the development of a fetus’s head and face.

 Your brain is normally divided into the left and right hemispheres, but they remain in contact and communication with one another by the corpus callosum (a nerve fiber bundle in your brain).
 Each hemisphere further divides into the frontal, parietal, occipital and temporal lobes.